-- Bringing together law enforcement, community leaders, local and state officials, and advocacy groups to relieve community tension in the wake of actual or perceived violent hate crimes based on gender identity; and
+- Facilitating dialogues between law enforcement professionals, community leaders, local and state officials, and civil rights organizations to relieve community tension in the wake of actual or perceived hate crimes based on gender identity